vespasianvs/speederbot/README.md

 * Google *may* require you to have payment information on file - keep an eye on your account o make sure you're not running up a bill!

 # Finally - Good Luck!

+## If you find problems

+If you feel like there is anything wrong with the code, any improvements to the instructions or anything else please feel free to fork the repository, fix it and then submit a Pull Reuqest.
+This is open source and it helps if everybody contributes.
+If none of that last sentence made any sense, go [here]https://github.com/vespasianvs/speederbot/issues and raise a new issue - but be precise with the problem you're having.
+'It doesn't work' doesn't help anybody to fix anything!